H-A-Company/desktopOS-wallpapers/README.md

 # desktopOS-wallpapers
-## These wallpaper created use image from internet and use Canva to make!
+## These wallpapers  created use image from internet and use Canva to make!